 As provided for in Article IX of the Constitution, the Election Committee will conduct elections for the Vice President or President-Elect, the Treasurer, and the Secretary of the Academic Senate for the following academic year.

-As provided for in Article IV, Section 2, D of the Constitution, the Election Committee will conduct elections for two Executive Committee Senators for the following academic year.
+As provided for in Article IV, Section 2, D of the Constitution, the Election Committee will conduct elections for two Executive Committee Members at Large for the following academic year.

-As provided for in Article IV, Section 2, E of the Constitution, the President or President-Elect, if it is the President’s last semester in office, will appoint one Executive Committee Senator for the following academic year.
+As provided for in Article IV, Section 2, E of the Constitution, the President or President-Elect, if it is the President’s last semester in office, will appoint one Executive Committee Member at Large for the following academic year.

-As provided for in Article III and Article IX of the Constitution, the Election Committee will direct all contract faculty departments and adjunct faculty to conduct Senator elections for the following academic year.
+As provided for in Article III and Article IX of the Constitution, the Election Committee will direct all contract faculty departments to conduct Senator elections for the following academic year.

+As provided for in Article III and Article IX of the Constitution, the Election Committee will conduct elections for seven Adjunct Senators for the upcoming academic year.

+Each spring, the Academic Senate Executive Committee will discuss and recommend a distribution of the reassigned time, based on workload, provided to the Academic Senate Executive officers.
+Total reassigned time is delineated in the SDCCD CBA Article VII, Section 12.4.
+This recommendation must be approved by the Academic Senate body prior to the election of officers for the following year.

+If there is no approved change from one year to the next, then the distribution currently in effect will carry forward to the next academic year.

+The newly elected Academic Senate Executive Committee members can opt to receive less than the approved amount allocated by the AS body but may not redistribute reassigned time to exceed the approved allocation for any executive member at the time of elections.

 Section 2.

 Election procedures: